Published by Carl Hedinger. Last Updated on November 17, 2023.

-Winter Things to Do in Raleigh
+- Winter Things to Do in Raleigh

 NC Museum of Natural Sciences

-The North Carolina Museum of Natural Sciences has one of the coolest exteriors of any museum I’ve visited.
-On the inside, it is filled with beautifully curated exhibits and houses creatures many of us know and some that I had no clue live in North Carolina.
+The NC Museum of Natural Sciences has one of the coolest exteriors of any museum I’ve visited.
+A massive two-story globe marks the entrance to a whole world of discovery.
+On the inside, the museum is filled with beautifully curated exhibits and houses creatures many of us know and some that I had no clue live in North Carolina.

 NC Museum of Art

 I’m also a big fan of the North Carolina Museum of Art, which is near the State Fairgrounds.
 Explore their permanent collections that span the globe, but keep an eye out for exciting special exhibits that come through.

 Bonus Arcade: Still kid-friendly but also keeping adults in mind, Boxcar Bar + Arcade is geared toward the arcade fan, with over 100 classic and modern games, ski ball, and a massive bar stocked with craft, bottled beer, and spirits.